Bitcoin Crash Could’ve Been Predicted 3 Days Early, Here’s How

 — Josh Rager ? (@Josh_Rager) March 12, 2020

 BTC Inflows into Each Major Exchange

 It’s curious that this mass coordination of movement of bitcoin just days before the dump wasn’t noticed by more people.
 Perhaps they were too busy reeling from the effects of Trump’s catastrophic national address or frantically stockpiling up on toilet roll.
 Maybe they were still clinging to the safe haven narrative or a little ray of hopium.

-Because if there’s anything that trading and investing in the cryptocurrency space has taught us, it’s that large inflows of bitcoin to exchanges usually signals an impending dump.
+Because if there’s anything that Betfair Trading and investing in the cryptocurrency space has taught us, it’s that large inflows of bitcoin to exchanges usually signals an impending dump.